Sarjis Alam

-Sarjis Alam (born 23 December 1998) is a Bangladeshi politician and activist.
-He is one of the coordinators of the Students Against Discrimination, which led the July Revolution leading to the fall of Sheikh Hasina’s government.
+Sarjis Alam (born 2 July 1998) is a Bangladeshi politician and activist.
+He is one of the coordinators of the Students Against Discrimination, which led the July Uprising leading to the fall of Sheikh Hasina's government.
 He has been the Chief Organizer (Northern Region) of the National Citizen Party since 2025.

+Biography

 Early life and education

 Sarjis Alam was born on 23 December 1998 in Atwari Upazila, Panchagarh.
+His home is in Bamankumar village, Atwari, Panchagarh.

-He completed his HSC at BAF Shaheen College in Dhaka, and earned both his BSc and MSc in Zoology from the University of Dhaka.
+He completed his HSC at BAF Shaheen College Dhaka and earned both his BSc and MSc in Zoology from the University of Dhaka.